-Explaining content: On the majority of web pages on the NUIT website, brief descriptions are attached to each image which can be easily read by a screen reader or if the user has chosen to turn off images.
+Explaining content: On the majority of web pages on the Northwestern IT website, brief descriptions are attached to each image which can be easily read by a screen reader or if the user has chosen to turn off images.

 When a screen reader comes across content which is visually grouped together, or content which uses icons or other images, additional text is made available to screen readers to explain the content or images.
-In addition, NUIT provides transcripts of its podcasts.
+In addition, Northwestern IT provides transcripts of its podcasts.

 IT Support Center

 Central service desk for students, faculty, and staff.